snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Helping team in doing Unit testing (validating the data in database after inserting/deleting/updating in front end)

 Hosted the SQL server to microsoft azure and connected with our application.

+Created page for updating ride status.But functionality yet to provide for updating status and sending emails after update.